eurobin-wp1/tum-tb-perception/README.md

 <div align="center">

-# eurobin-perception
+# tum-tb-perception

-A ROS package that contains the core perception libraries and tools for the euRobin taskboard challenge.
+A ROS package that contains the core perception libraries and tools for the euROBIN task board challenge.

 Designed for and tested on Ubuntu 20.04 LTS, ROS Noetic with Python 3.8, and an Intel Realsense D435i.